Everything you need to know about coffee and its origins around the world.

 Costa Rica is nestled in the heart of Central America, and is as diverse as it is beautiful.
 This little country has it all, from mountains and volcanoes to rainforests that buzz with life and coastlines with great beaches and surf.

 Costa Rica has become a boutique origin producing value-added coffees through experimental processing.
 No other origin we work in produces the diversity and quality of processing methods like Costa Rica.

 In Central America, El Salvador has the nickname ‘Pulgarcito’, which means ‘little thumb’, a reference to the diminutive size of this coffee producing nation.
 But packed into this little country there are some of the best farms in the whole of Latin America, and many of the coffees El Salvador produces are capable of scoring very highly on the cupping table.

 This is a land of volcanoes, many of them active, so the soil is rich and fertile whilst the views are strikingly beautiful and always dramatic.

-Whilst several nations lay claim to ownership over coffee’s origin, most notably Sudan and Yeme, it is widely accepted that Ethiopia is the natural birthplace of coffee.
-Generally speaking, it is the town of Kaffa, from which coffee derives its name that is attributed with the discovery of coffee and it still grows wild in the area’s mountain forests.
-Research suggests that coffee was originally consumed as a foodstuff, ground raw and blended with animal fats, before the advent of roasting the beans over the fire in skillets and brewing with water.
+Whilst several nations lay claim to ownership over coffee’s origin, most notably Sudan and Yemen, it is widely accepted that Ethiopia is the natural birthplace of coffee.
+Generally speaking, it is the town of Kaffa, from which coffee derives its name, that is attributed to the discovery of coffee, which still grows wild in the area’s mountain forests.
+Research suggests that coffee was originally consumed as a foodstuff—ground raw and blended with animal fats—before the advent of roasting the beans over the fire in skillets and brewing with water.

 Guatemala produces the highest percentage of classified, high quality coffee by volume in the world.
 The coffee association of Guatemala, Anacafe, has been instrumental in the improvement of picking, processing and quality standards, with excellent information and resources available for farmers and a traceability database for buyers to connect with producers.